IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/internal-use.rst

 Example Usage
 -------------

     In this example, :csharp:`Color` is the property exposed to the API, but :csharp:`ColorHex` is the property that maps to the database that stores the value.
-A helper method also exists for the color generation.
+A helper method also exists for the color generation, but needs no attribute to be hidden since methods must be explicitly exposed with :ref:`CoalesceAttribute`.

     If no color is saved in the database (the user hasn't picked a color), one is deterministically created.